 Tip: I just learned that you can actually soak the plank on the weekend then put it in a plastic bag in the freezer.
-Just prior to using, take out and place in hot water for 10 minutes then place on grill and let it start smoking.
+Just prior to using it, take out and place in hot water for 10 minutes then place on the grill and let it start smoking.
 Now that is a great tip!

 Once all the prep is done, the cooking goes pretty fast.
 The shrimp take just 3 minutes a side and they come out super delicious.
 You are probably asking about now if there is a benefit to using a cedar plank.
 Yes, although I would save it for a special occasion.
 It imparts a beautiful smoky flavor to the shrimp that grilling alone just doesn't do.

 You can purchase cedar planks anywhere, including at Uncommon Goods, where this one is from.
 Some of the packages say that these planks are a one-time use item but, from searching on the internet, I have found that they can actually be used up to 3 or 4 times.
 Check out this article from do-it-yourself to see how to care and reuse your planks.
 And I love his idea of soaking the planks in wine or other juices to add more nuances to the fish or meat.

 By the way, if you don't have or want a cedar plank, this recipe can be made right on the grill by skewering the shrimp.
 It's delicious either way!

 More Shrimp Recipes

 36 Easy Shrimp Recipes for appetizers, soup, salad, and dinner.